 Locate Your Polling Place

-Please use the above listing to locate your polling place for the primary and general elections.
+Please use the above listing to locate your polling place for the 2016 elections.

 All polls in Vermont open between 5 and 10 a.m. and close at 7 p.m.

 From the link below, you may also use the online voter information resource provided by the Voting Information Project of the Pew Charitable Trusts, which can locate your polling place and provide other useful information about the election (please double-check the polling place listing above when using this tool to locate your polling place):